JasonDai1219/Project-Analysis/README.md

 | 10081 - 20160    |     0 |     1 |     2 |     6 |     36 |
 | 20160 -          |     1 |     0 |     1 |    12 |    137 |

- - As shown in the above pivot table, we used the merged dataframe, which has the information of the number of ratings in each recipes.
-By separating these recipes according to their minutes used, we are able to observe that most people would actually try or make ratings on recipes that take relatively shorter time as compared to recipes that take longer time.
+As shown in the above pivot table, we used the `merged` dataframe, which has the information of the number of ratings in each recipes.
+By separating these recipes according to their minutes used, we can observe that **most people** would actually try or make ratings on recipes that take **relatively shorter time** as compared to recipes that take longer time.
 Starting from here, we would want to observe that whether there is a relationship among `minutes` and `avg_rating` columns in our dataset.

 ---
 ## Assessment of Missingness

 ### NMAR Analysis
-First of all, for the only missing value in the name column, we conclude it as Missing Completely At Random (`MCAR`).
+First of all, for the only missing value in the `name` column, we conclude it as Missing Completely At Random (`MCAR`).
 Since all the values in recipe_id, minutes, contributor_id, and submitted are filled, the probability of a missing name is unrelated to any other columns, and also it is unlikely that the name is missing because of some properties of itself.

 Moreover, the missingness of avg_rating relates to the missingness of the rating column, so it is not `NMAR`.
 Thus, through observing the missingness of the rating column, as permutation test shown in the later part, the missingess of the rating column has a relationship with the `n_step` column, so we also conclude that the missingness of rating column is `MAR`, not `NMAR`.
 All in all, we do not observe `NMAR` missingness in our dataset's three columns that has missing values.

 ---